SIGN IN / UP

 3. Deleting temporary files:

-When deleting temporary files using the following commands, you should be careful not to delete important data such as config, site or database backups that may be stored in temporary folders.
-First, check the contents of these folders using the `ls -la` command:
+When deleting temporary files using the following commands, care should be taken not to delete important data, such as backups of configs, websites, or databases that may be stored in temporary folders.
+First, check the contents of these folders using the command `ls -la`:

 ls -la /tmp/